boldbi/boldbi-docker/README.md

       -v nginx_data:/etc/nginx/sites-available \
       -d syncfusion/boldbi
    ```
-   * Refer [this](#app_url-guidance) steps for APP_URL guidance.
+   * Refer to [this](#app_url-guidance) steps for APP_URL guidance.
-   * Refer [this](https://help.boldbi.com/faq/how-to-get-offline-unlock-key/) document to get Bold BI unlock key.
+   * Refer to [this](https://help.boldbi.com/faq/how-to-get-offline-unlock-key/) document to get Bold BI unlock key.
    You need to pass the same credentials that you passed in the first command as arugument here.

-4. After running the command, you can access the Bold BI App by entering APP_URL in a browser.
+4. After running the command, access the Bold BI App by entering APP_URL in a browser.
    ![docker-compose-startup](docs/images/docker-startup.png)

 # How to deploy Bold BI using advanced configuration

-In this section, we will learn how to run the Bold BI application using advanced configurations such as persistence volume, environment variables, manually configuring the startup of Bold BI, and running multiple containers for Bold BI.
+In this section, you will learn how to run the Bold BI application using advanced configurations such as persistence volume, environment variables, manually configuring the startup of Bold BI, and running multiple containers for Bold BI.

 ## Persistent Volume